rylox/StfuBot/README.md

 # StfuBot
- A bot that prevents people from postin IPv4 addresses.
+ A bot that prevents people from spamming IPv4 addresses in Discord channels.
+ Created due to annoying people.